xanderhades/railsgoat/notes.md

 I then merged the first PR to see the results on the master branch.

-Of course I forgot to force 'squash merging' so the commit history on master is somewhat polluted, but I hope you will forgive me.
+Of course I forgot to force `squash merging` so the commit history on master is somewhat polluted, but I hope you will forgive me.
 In the real world, I use squash commit and use my PR title as the commit message.

 See scanning results here: https://github.com/xanderhades/railsgoat/security/code-scanning

 ## vulnerability discovery - DAST

-I added `.github/actions/workflows/daast.yml` to scan the repository with OWASP Zap on a merge to master and upload the results to GitHub, as seen here: https://github.com/xanderhades/railsgoat/security/code-scanning?query=pr%3A1+tool%3ABrakeman%2CZAProxy
+I added `.github/actions/workflows/dast.yml` to scan the repository with OWASP Zap on a merge to master and upload the results to GitHub, as seen here: https://github.com/xanderhades/railsgoat/security/code-scanning?query=pr%3A1+tool%3ABrakeman%2CZAProxy

 ## setup railsgoat
 I read `README.md` for instructions to run railsgoat locally.
-I went go with the provided docker compose stack.
+I went with the provided docker compose stack.

 `docker-compose` has been deprecated, on my environment I had to use `docker compose` instead.